-Once frosted, let the cookies sit out a few hours to harden up the frosting and then store in an air-tight container.
-If all your cookies don’t get frosted (let’s face it, this recipe kind of makes a lot), plain cookies can be stored frozen in an air-tight container for up to a month.
+Once frosted, let the Super Soft Sour Cream Sugar Cookies sit out a few hours to harden up the frosting and then store in an air-tight container.
+If all your cookies don't get frosted (let's face it, this recipe kind of makes a lot), plain cookies can be stored frozen in an air-tight container for up to a month.

 - 2 cups sugar